-Using the shading tip, carefully fill in the spots that need it, according to your design or creative brain.
-You can also stain the piece to give a sheen and finished look.
+Using the shading tip, carefully fill in the spots that need it according to your design or creative brain.
+You can also stain the piece to give it a sheen and finished look.

 The main components of a wood-burning pen

-The tip has contact with the wood.
-There are different types of pen tips depending on the type of wood you are working on.
+The tip has made contact with the wood.
+Different types of pen tips depend on the type of wood you are working on.
 The pen tip requires proper maintenance and repair when it wears or tears down.

 The heating element transfers power from the power source to the tip.
 It controls the amount of heat produced.
 It works with the regulator or temperature controls by preventing making more or less heat than needed.

 Types of wood-burning pen

 Get a pen that you know how to operate and execute to its full potential.
 There are two types of pens: solid-point burners and wire-nib burners.
 Knowing the types of pens and their differences helps you choose the best pen.